BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Lab logic
-    Test labs doing orders
 ```
 ### Short term
 ```
-Lab logic
-    Stockers unloading labs

-Fix CompoundLabMemory typo
-    Also do resource
-    Set lab memorys to null for it
-    Only once all lab orders are empty

 Putting the mineral chart into README
 ```
 ### Mid term: